Disease registry: International

-Medical devices registries
+Medical devices

-Countries like Australia, Britain, Norway, Sweden, and America have national a joint replacement registry that track patients with artificial joints.
+Countries like Australia, Britain, Norway, Sweden, and America have a national joint replacement registry to track patients with artificial joints.

 "The use of joint registries has proven beneficial abroad.
 In Australia, regulators use such data to force manufacturers to justify why poorly performing hips or knees should remain available, and products have been withdrawn as a result.
 In Sweden several years ago, surgeons alerted by their national registry stopped using a badly flawed hip long before their American counterparts did.
 A few medical organizations in the USA, like Kaiser Permanente, operate their own registries to good effect and the Hospital for Special Surgery in New York has recently set up a registry.

 Experts say that the United States wastes billions of dollars annually on medical treatments which may not work.
 But the financial and human consequences are also large when evidence exists but is not collected."

+Goals

+Registries can be used for epidemiological research, evaluating for risk factors or outcomes.